flibber-hk/Silksong.Prepatcher/README.md

-# Silksong Prepatcher
+# PrepatcherPlugin

-Collection of useful preloader patchers for Hollow Knight: Silksong.
+Plugin associated with the Silksong Prepatcher.